CCAP Rhode Island: Financing

 CCAP is both federally funded and generally funded from the state, with a majority being federal.
 The Child Care and Development Block Grant is the basis for the federal funding the program receives, and state revenue takes care of the rest of the budget.
 For the year 2015, the total budget for CCAP was $51.1 million.
 State funding for expenditures in 2014 totaled 19.7%, and federal funding being 80.3% for that year.
 Total expenditure dropped from $73.8 million in 2007, but it has been steadily increasing since 2012.
 The number of people enrolled in CCAP affects its expenditures.
 As of 2019, there are currently 9,125 families in the state signed up for CCAP.
 Enrollment in 2007 was roughly 11,000, and dropped by 27.2% in 2008, which explains why expenditures also dropped around that time.
 Enrollment has also been increasing steadily since 2012.

-Child Care Providers
+Child care providers

 CCAP is open to recipients choosing whatever makes them comfortable with who provides child care for their children.
 There are three approved providers for CCAP: Licensed enters, certified family providers, and approved family/friends.
 Family or friends can become child care providers for recipients as long as they apply to become approved.
 As of 2014, Licensed centers were the largest settings where children received subsidies for their care, totaling 73.3% of all subsidies.
 Certified family providers were responsible for 25.8% of subsidies, as family/friends only totaled 0.8% of all subsidies.